bashaer310/Hiring-Platform/README.md

 # Hiring-Platform

 This is a backend solution for a hiring platform built with Java, Spring Boot, and MySQL.
 The platform assists students to find part-time jobs while companies can post job opportunities.
-It includes core features like **user authentication**, **job management**, **hiring management**, and **category management**.
+It includes core features like **user authentication**, **job management**, **category management**, and **hiring processing**.

 ## Features:
 - **Handling the hiring process**: The system handles the hiring process, which is carried out by the students and companies.
 This frees up time for both parties and makes it easier to find a mutually beneficial match.